 1] Check for Updates and its settings

 Once the upgrade process is completed, I suggest you open the Start Menu and click on Settings to open the Settings app.
 Next click on Update and Security.
-Here under Windows Update, click on Check for updates button.
+Here, under Windows Update, click on Check for updates button.
 There may be more updates – especially some new features device drivers that your system may want to download.

-Let the download and installation complete and then restart you computer.
+Let the download and installation complete and then restart your computer.
 Wait for a while and let all the system processes complete their job and settle down.
 Again open Windows Update settings.
 Ensure that you are not set to get Insider Builds.
 Under Advanced settings, you may want to change the default Automatic Restart to Notify to schedule restart.
-Also decide if you want to Defer Updates.
+Also, decide if you want to Defer Updates.